skin aging

 4. Sunscreen isn't just for the summer.

 And, while daily sun care is an obvious must, it also shouldn’t come at the expense of your skin care benefits!
 Because all Dermalogica sunscreens go beyond just defense to deliver these benefits, finding the right SPF formula for your skin and routine can level up your entire skin care regimen.
+Choose multi-tasking products like Dynamic Skin Recovery SPF 50, a 3-in1 moisturizer that not only provides broad-spectrum protection but also delivers anti-aging benefits to keep your skin looking youthful and hydrated.

-5. You're probably not using enough sunscreen.
+5. You're probably not using enough sunscreen or reapplying as often as you should be